karynclarke/Read-Me-Generator/README.md

  <a name="installation"></a>
 # Installation Steps
-  npm i
+  npm i on the command line in the terminal

   <a name="usage"> </a>
 # Commands Needed to Use
-   node index.js
+   node index.js on the command line in the terminal

    <a name="contributers"></a>
 ## Contributers
-   tutors!
+   lots of tutor help!

    <a name ="tests"> </a>
 ## How to Test